interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/tests/page.md

 ----------------------------|---------|----------|---------|---------|-------------------
 ```

+## Test automation

+If the tests are run only manually by devs, there are a lot of chances that they will not be run frequently.
+This is why it is important to automate the tests.

+Setup your CI/CD pipeline to run the tests on every commit.
+This will allow you to catch bugs and regressions early in the development process.
+It will also allow you to catch bugs and regressions introduced by other devs.

+Some of them are integrated into your CI/CD pipeline and will fail the build if the test coverage is not high enough.
+They can fail if the global test coverage is below a threshold or if the test coverage of any new file is below a threshold.
+This is a good way to enforce a good test coverage.

+{% figure alt="Coverage" src="/assets/coverage.png" caption="Sonarcloud analyzes the test coverage" /%}

 ## Pyramid of tests

 There are different types of tests that you can use to test your codebase.
 The most common types of tests are: